-Progress Update - 07 August 2018: Edinburgh Way - August update
+Progress Update - 13 March 2019: Edinburgh Way - works completed in February

 Essex County Council is developing a series of improvements in Harlow and funding has been secured to improve the A414 Edinburgh Way/Cambridge Road Roundabout.

 - Dual carriageway for Edinburgh Way between Cambridge Road and River Way Roundabouts.

 - Upgrade of the A414 Cambridge Road Roundabout.

 - Improve traffic signals at the East Road junction with Edinburgh Way, maintaining a crossing point on the A414 for pedestrians and cyclists.

 - With the exception of East Road, vehicles that access premises on Edinburgh Way will be prohibited from turning right due to the new central reservation.
 Vehicles at the East Road junction will be able to turn in both directions at the traffic signals on completion of works.

 The video shows a visualisation of the future scheme